Cincinnati & Dayton Doulas

 From the moment we become your doulas, we serve many roles - friends, therapist, confidant, birth coach.
 Your doula should become an extension of your family and you should feel comfortable enough to call that person to help you as you navigate the journey.

-Scheduled Check-In Points with you Doula
+Scheduled Check-In's with your Doula

 We will be in communication with you from the time we become your doula team checking in at regular intervals: